totaldekadens/MERN-Training-React.ts/README.md

 * Node.js
 * Materialize

-The project he did during the training left me with some development opportunities (mainly client side).
+The project he did during the training left me with some development opportunities.
 So that is what I will continue with here.

 To do: